DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - add to costs and time to market
   - can drive changes to technical architectures required to deliver services
   - Never replace complaince with convinience when evaluating services as this increases risk
- - Conflicting internation legislation: Example GDPR forbids the transfer of data to countries that lack adequate privacy protections. and the **Clarifying Lawful Overseas Use of Data (CLOUD) Act** requires cloud service proviproviders to hand over data to aid in investigation of serious crimes, even if stored in another country.
+ - Conflicting internation legislation: Example GDPR forbids the transfer of data to countries that lack adequate privacy protections. and the **Clarifying Lawful Overseas Use of Data (CLOUD) Act** requires cloud ❄️service providers to hand over data to aid in 👮investigation of serious crimes, even if stored in another country.
   - Situations like this requires collaboration and legal counsel
   - Cloud practitioners must be aware of multiple sets of laws and regulations and the risk introduced by conflicting legislation across geography and jurisdiction e.g copyright and intellectual property laws, data residency and safeguards for required for privacy compliance, data breaches and data breach notifications, internation import/export laws

-- **Cyber Kill/Attack Chain** a seven-steps to identify and stop attacks: (RWDEICA Reckless Wizards Delve Eagerly Into Crytic Arcanum)
+- **Cyber Kill/Attack Chain** a seven-steps to identify and stop attacks: (RWDEICA 🟡Reckless Wizards Delve Eagerly Into Crytic Arcanum)
-  - Stage I: Reconnaisance
+  - ✏️Stage I: Reconnaisance
-  - Stage II: Weaponization
+  - ✏️Stage II: Weaponization
-  - Stage III: Delivery
+  - ✏️Stage III: Delivery
-  - Stage IV: Exploit
+  - ✏️Stage IV: Exploit
-  - Stage V: Installation
+  - ✏️Stage V: Installation
-  - Stage VI: Command and Control (C&C)
+  - ✏️Stage VI: Command and Control (C&C)
-  - Stage VII: Actions
+  - ✏️Stage VII: Actions

 [1.6](#1.6) Understand requirements for investigation types (i.e., administrative, criminal, civil, regulatory, industry standards) (OSG-9 Chpt 19)